avmultilinkdefi/repo2/README.md

 ## Installation
 Install the required packages for running this script locally using the [node](https://nodejs.org/en/) package manager [npm](https://www.w3schools.com/nodejs/nodejs_npm.asp).

-`node
-npm install
+`node npm install`
-`

 ## Usage

-'node bot.js' can be used to launch the bot application.
+`node bot.js` can be used to launch the bot application.

 ## Editable Variables